joni-sadler/Doctor-Finder/README.md

 # Methodology and Languages

-The frontend of this site is built with React.
-Create React App proved to be a useful tool to get things up and running at first.
-For the backend, I used Node/Express and built my server with RESTful endpoints.
-Data for the website is stored in MongoDB.
+The stack for this project is built around React.Js, Redux, Node.Js.
+The server is built with RESTful endpoints and all data is stored in MongoDB.

 # Patient Use